ultralist/ultralist-marketing-docs/content/docs/cli/managing_tasks.md

 * `ultralist archive [id]` or `ultralist ar [id]` - archive a todo
 * `ultralist unarchive [id]` or `ultralist uar [id]` - unarchive a todo
 * `ultralist ar c` - archive all completed todos (_a great command to run at the end of the day!_)
+* `ultralist ar gc` - Garbage collect.

+#### Garbage collection

+As you use Ultralist, you'll notice that your IDs continue to increment higher and higher.
+Running garbage collection will delete all archived todos, thus re-claiming low todo IDs.

 ##### Examples